jo2801/jo2801/README.md

 👋 Hi, I’m @jo2801<br>
-🌱 I’m currently learning: Java, C and Vue<br>
+🌱 I’m currently learning: Java, C, Python and Vue<br>
+🎢 As I mostly work on personal projects set to private you sadly won't find much here.<br>
 📫 You can reach me via [email](https://jdreifeld.de/email).<br>

 <!---
 jo2801/jo2801 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.